jhtkoo0426/jhtkoo0426/README.md

 # Hi there 👋, I'm Justin!
 I am a final year student studying for a Bachelors in Computer Science at University College London.
-Meanwhile, I'm deep-diving into machine learning and fine-tuning my trading bot for stocking trading as leisure.
+Meanwhile, I'm deep-diving into machine learning and working on a side project related to algorithmic trading.

 ---
 ### Work Experience